Understanding and Resolving WordPress Multisite Issues

 Plugin Conflicts

 Plugin conflicts are a frequent issue in WordPress Multisite networks.
 It’s like having a room full of people talking at the same time – chaos!
-Conflicts can occur with multiple plugins trying to perform their functions simultaneously, disrupting your network’s smooth operation.
+Conflicts can arise when multiple plugins attempt to perform their functions simultaneously, disrupting the smooth operation of your network.

 Solution: